Republican concedes in key state Senate race, scales tip toward Democrat ‘supermajority’

 Republican Anthony Cannella represents Senate District 12, but is termed out.
 Senate District 12 represents parts of Fresno, Madera, Merced, Monterey, San Benito and Stanislaus counties.

 Poythress said in his message that he would continue working for residents in his job as a Madera County Supervisor.
-He said, “We gave it all and left nothing on the table.”
+“We gave it all and left nothing on the table,” he said.

-The closely-watched and contentious race hit a bump on Election Day after Caballero’s campaign headquarters in Merced was broken into.
-Cellphones, computers and campaign literature were allegedly stolen.

 Comments